27 Tips for Successful Nonprofit Email Marketing in 2024

 How to craft a winning fundraising email

 A successful fundraising email is more than just a donation magnet, so don't stress over each word.
-You need a little bit of context, an ask for donations, and a call to action.
+You need a little bit of context, you need to know how to ask for donations by email, and you need a call to action.
 When all else fails, sit down and just write from the heart.

 Start by filtering your database